statikfintechllc/Ascend-Institute/README.md

 ---

-## Phase 4: Self-Training & Mutation
+## Phase 4 is Self Training and Mutation

   ### Then: